commtech/fscc-linux/README.md

 insmod fscc.ko force_fifo=1
 ```

-NOTE: All driver load time options can be set in your modprobe.conf file for
+_All driver load time options can be set in your modprobe.conf file for
-      using upon system boot.
+using upon system boot_

-### Installing Driver
+##### Installing Driver
 If you would like the driver to load automatically at boot use the included
 installer.